githubdoe/DFTFringe/README.md

 cmake --build ./build_openCV -j4
 cmake --install ./build_openCV
 ```

-:writing_hand: Work in progress (planned for this PR) :writing_hand: need to add the path when using IDE Qt installation
+You may need to adapt `Qt5_DIR` to you actual installation directory.
+If you installed Qt with the official isntaller the path is `C:/Qt/5.15.2/mingw81_64/lib/cmake/Qt5`.

 #### Build Qwt

-Get [Qwt](https://qwt.sourceforge.io/) source code version 6.1.6 in your prefered way (clone the repo, download the archive, homing pigeon, ...) and have it in folder named `C:\buildingDFTFringe\qwt-6.1.6`
+Get [Qwt](https://qwt.sourceforge.io/) source code version 6.1.6 in your prefered way (clone the repo, download the archive, homing pigeon, ...) and have it in folder named `C:\buildingDFTFringe\qwt-6.1.6`.

 Then from within `C:\buildingDFTFringe\qwt-6.1.6` do the following:
 ```